darya-korobenko/aws-bootcamp-cruddur-2023/journal/week1.md

 EXPOSE ${PORT}
 CMD [ "python3", "-m" , "flask", "run", "--host=0.0.0.0", "--port=4567"]
 ```
-To verify that everything is working as expected before containarizing the backend of our application, I installed Python libraries, set environmental variables for frontend and backend URLs and run Python:
+2. To verify that everything is working as expected before containarizing the backend of our application, installed Python libraries, set environmental variables for frontend and backend URLs and run Python:

 ```sh
 cd backend-flask